 One thing to note here, is that value types have their own intricacies when working with them in code.
 For example, Multi Value type will separate your content with a semicolon or a comma but you can’t write those respective characters in your code.
 You can, though, write them in the user profile UI.

 Next, populating of your property values in code.
-We’ll use Visual Studio feature receiver to write to the property of a given user in code.
+We’ll use Visual feature receiver to write to the property of a given user in code.

 2. Here is how we update the profile property value of property named “MyProperty”